 - The team that remains (after ‘The Snap’) is largely composed of long-standing members, who have been with the series from the early days.
 This includes the original six Avengers (Iron Man, Cap, Thor, Hulk, Black Widow and Hawkeye).
 These are characters that are likely to be retired following Endgame.
 This is important – these characters will need a conclusion.

-This did pan out.
-Iron Man, Cap and Black Widow got definitive conclusions.
-Hawkeye retired, Thor was given the option to go either way (retire or continue) and Hulk has a sort of conclusion.
+Iron Man, Cap and Black Widow got definitive conclusions; Hawkeye retired; Thor was given the option to go either way (retire or continue); and Hulk had a sort of conclusion.

 - There are six Infinity Stones.
 There are six original Avengers.
 Is there a connection here?
 I feel there is.